-Students who enrol in this degree may transfer up to 12 hours of bachelor's degree credits to meet the foundational course requirements of the M.A.
-(Pastoral Theology) degree as dual enrolment credit.
+Students who enrol in this degree may received advanced standing credit for up to 12 hours of bachelor's degree credits to meet the foundational course requirements of the M.A.
+(Pastoral Theology) degree.
 Graduates of Kingswood University's undergraduate degrees may be awarded dual enrolment credit for the following courses.
 A grade of at least C must have been earned in a course for it to be transferrable:

 - Biblical Studies, credit for one of:

 - Upper level Old or New Testament studies

-- o Hermeneutics (BT 301)

-- o Equivalent course
+Equivalent course

 - Theological Studies, credit for one of:

-- Systematic Theology I & II or Christian Doctrine I & II (TH 305 & 306)
+- Christian Doctrine I & II (TH 305 & 306)

 - Doctrine of Holiness (TH 411)

 - Apologetics (TH 405)

-- o Contemporary Theology (TH 403)
+- Contemporary Theology (TH 403)

 - o Equivalent course

 - Church History, credit for one of:

-- o Church History (HI 303)
+- Church History (HI 303)

-- o Reformation Church History (HI 405)
+- Reformation Church History (HI 405)

 - o Equivalent course

 - Pastoral Theology, credit for one of:

-- o Family & Adult Ministry (CE 414 or CMYM 414)

 - o Church Health, Growth & Leadership (PM 307)

 - Empowering/Equipping Lay Ministry (PM 312 or MIN 312)

-- o Expository Preaching (PM 302)
+- Expository Preaching (PM 302)

-- o Introduction to Counselling (PSPM 301)
+- Introduction to Counselling (PSPM 301)

-- o Pastoral Ministry (PM 400)
+- Pastoral Ministry (PM 400)

 - o Equivalent course

 Graduates from other institutions of Christian higher education may be able to earn dual enrolment credit for equivalent courses.
-A grade of at least C must have been earned in a course for it to be transferrable.
+A grade of at least C must have been earned in a course to receive advanced standing credit.